jelmer/lintian-brush/README.md

 Writing new fixers
 ------------------

-Each fixer is a simple script that lives under ``fixers/lintian``.
-The script should be named after the tag it fixes.
-File extensions are ignored.
+Each fixer is a simple script that lives under ``fixers``.
+Scripts should be registered in the ``index.desc`` file in the same directory.

 A fixer is run in the root directory of a package, where it can make changes it deems necessary.
 If a fixer can not provide any improvements, it can simply